mnegash9/thebuzz/README.md

 ## Brief Description of Release
 This release includes all the functionality from last phase with some additional features.
 Users can post "ideas" and can upvote/downvote on other's ideas.
 OAuth is implemented for unique user identification and profiles.
 Users are also able to upload links and files and attach them to their ideas and comments.
-Missing functionality: Editing posted comments on web frontend, media viewing on web frontend, and attaching media in comments on web.
+Missing functionality: Editing posted comments on web frontend and attaching media in comments on web.

 ## Instructions on building and running backend locally and on dokku
 1. Go to the root of the repository